Magonista rebellion of 1911: Background

-Revolution in Baja
+Revolution in Baja California

 By 1906, the PLM had many operations in Mexico, the U.S. Southwest, as well as Southern California.
 Their second organized uprising, which was to take place in Mexico in June 1908, failed due to the Los Angeles Police Department's preemptive arrests.
 The Magón brothers were arrested under charges of treason and murder, but were released after a trial showed that the charges were unsubstantial.
 The arrest however, stirred up local support in Los Angeles, and hundreds of protesters, including the leaders of many labor groups, rallied around the two brothers.
 This wide support created backlash from American conservatives as well as right-winged newspapers, who shamed the public for their support.

 After their release, the Magón brothers and the PLM organized another rebellion.
 They planned to liberate Baja California from Díaz and California land owners, and return that land to the indigenous people who previously lived there.
 However, despite the popular support the PLM received from either side of the border, the movement failed to recruit actual volunteers to fight in the revolution.
 In addition to this, the rebels were armed with little ammunition and had little funding to buy ammunition with.

 In 1910, the Organizing Board of the PLM sent Fernando Palomares and Pedro Ramírez Caule, who had participated in Cananea Strike, to get in touch with the indigenous Camilo Jiménez and Antonio Cholay, with the objective of preparing maps of the land and organizing indigenous groups for armed struggle, gaining the support of the Cocopah, Paipai, Kumeyaay, and Kiliwa peoples.
 Since then the PLM's Organizing Board – which resided in Los Angeles – coordinated the propaganda, the provision of funds, the recruitment of volunteers and the general planning to attack Baja California.
 In 1911 the number of inhabitants in the towns of northern Baja California was: 1027 in Ensenada, 300 in Mexicali, 100 in Tijuana, less than 100 in Los Algodones and less than 100 in Tecate.

 The Liberal Army had a few private soldiers who received a salary of 1 peso a day and the officers received a somewhat higher payment than their equivalent in the federal army.
 Given the low population in Baja California, the recruitment of foreigners resident in the United States was extensive.
-Some historians estimate that recruits were offered 100 to 600 US dollars in gold and farms of 160 acres each, although most likely the people who made these offers were the recruitment managers and not the PLM Board; also during the Organizing Board's trial in Los Angeles for violating US laws of neutrality during the Baja rebellion, a smuggler stated that the US government had offered him and his companions exhoneration, in exchange for helping prosecute Flores Magón, Librado Rivera and Anselmo L. Figueroa, and mentioned that they then fabricated what they had been asked to by the Board in Los Angeles, and received 5 dollars and the promise of 160 acres of land.
+Some historians estimate that recruits were offered 100 to 600 US dollars in gold and farms of 160 acres each, although most likely the people who made these offers were the recruitment managers and not the PLM Board; also during the Organizing Board's trial in Los Angeles for violating US laws of neutrality during the Baja California rebellion, a smuggler stated that the US government had offered him and his companions exhoneration, in exchange for helping prosecute Flores Magón, Librado Rivera and Anselmo L. Figueroa, and mentioned that they then fabricated what they had been asked to by the Board in Los Angeles, and received 5 dollars and the promise of 160 acres of land.